Arab speculative fiction

+Arab speculative fiction is speculative fiction written by writers of Arab descent, whether it is written in Arabic or other languages.
+Arab writers in this genre have been active both inside the Arab world and in the Arab diaspora.
+One prominent example is Amal El-Mohtar, a Canadian of Lebanese descent, who has won the prestigious Hugo and Nebula awards.

+Themes

-Arabic speculative fiction is speculative fiction written by Arabic authors that commonly portrays themes of repression, cyclical violence, and the concept of a utopia long lost by years of destruction.
-Arabic-American speculative fiction is portrayed through the involvement of the United States in the country-specific subgenres of Arabic speculative fiction.
-Country specific subgenres have their own distinct themes from one another characterized by the experiences of those within their respective countries, such as settler-occupation in Palestinian speculative fiction, and militant governments in Egyptian speculative fiction.
+Arab speculative fiction commonly portrays themes of repression, cyclical violence, and the concept of a utopia long lost by years of destruction.
+Arab-American speculative fiction is portrayed through the involvement of the United States in the country-specific subgenres of Arabic speculative fiction.
+Culture specific subgenres have their own distinct themes from one another characterized by the experiences of those within their respective states.
+Two such states, the land referred to as Palestine, and Egypt, each have themes specific to their individual histories and cultural experiences.
+Examples of themes in Palestinian speculative fiction include settler occupation, lost futures, and stoicism in the face of opposition, while themes in Egyptian speculative fiction include militant governments, repressed uprisings, and totalitarianism.